1992 United States presidential election in Oregon

 The 1992 United States presidential election in Oregon took place on November 3, 1992, as part of the 1992 United States presidential election.
 Voters chose seven representatives, or electors to the Electoral College, who voted for president and vice president.

 Oregon was won by Governor Bill Clinton (D-Arkansas) with 42.48% of the popular vote over incumbent President George H. W. Bush (R-Texas) with 32.53%.
 Businessman Ross Perot (I-Texas) finished in third, with 24.21% of the popular vote.
 Clinton ultimately won the national vote, defeating incumbent President Bush.

-As of the 2024 presidential election, this is the last occasion when Curry and Jefferson counties have given a plurality to the Democratic Party nominee.
-It was also the first election since 1888 when Crook County had not backed the winning candidate, although Bush’s margin was less than 200 votes and was only a plurality.
+As of the 2024 presidential election, this is the last time that Curry and Jefferson counties have voted for the Democratic nominee.
+It was also the first election since 1888 when Crook County had not backed the winning candidate, ending one of the longest bellwether streaks for any county in history, although Bush's margin was less than 200 votes and was only a plurality.
 Nevertheless, this would mark the county becoming a Republican bastion.
 Deschutes County, which was narrowly won by Clinton via plurality, would not vote for a Democrat again until 2020.